(1300 292 371)

 A company which allows its subscribers access to the internet.

-The Service Set Identifier (SSID) is the name given to identify a particular Wi-Fi network.
-The SSID is broadcast by the wireless access point (wireless router) and can be detected by other wireless-enabled devices in range of the wireless access point.
+The name given to identify a particular Wi-Fi network.
+The SSID is broadcast by the wireless access point (wireless router) and can be detected by other wireless-enabled devices in range of the wireless access point (WAP).
 In some cases, SSIDs are hidden, making them invisible to Wi-Fi clients.

-Sextortion refers to a form of blackmail in which sexual information or images are used to extort sexual favours from the victim.
+A form of blackmail in which sexual information or images are used to extort money or sexual favours from the victim in return for not releasing the information or images publicly.

 Secure Hashing Algorithm 1